What do we do?

 The Services Commission is responsible for mandating and operating all of the student services that are offered by the Society.
 These services include Good Times Diner, ASUS Trips, the Red Room, Jackets, Exchange Buddies, Poster Sales, and Move-in Day Sale, which operate with the purpose to benefit and enhance the student experience within the Queen’s community.
 Ultimately, the goal of the Services Commission is to generate income for other Society activities and future initiatives.

 The Governance Office is responsible for the internal administration of ASUS.
 The office deals with ASUS Assembly, Elections, the Constitution and Policy as well as the Archives.
 The Office has a number of committees that work to further the goal of a well run Society.
 The Policy and Elections Review Committee acts as the judicial branch of the society, while the Elections Team organizes and oversees the elections process.
 In total, the Governance Office acts to improve the efficiency and professionalism of the society.

 The Marketing Office is responsible for all promotional and advertising material of the Society.
 The Office’s mission is to provide creative and effective forms of marketing for committees and clubs within and outside of ASUS.
 We seek to foster an excitingly innovative atmosphere in all of our teams, may it be in Photography, Graphic Design, Videography or in our hands-on Marketing Team.
 In the Marketing Office, we aim to inspire others as we create in the mediums we are most passionate about.

-By acting as a resource to all Arts and Science students and through consultation with other Faculty Societies, the office seeks to act as a resource for all Arts and Science students for topics such as conflict resolution, equitable hiring and to continue to monitor and improve organizational behaviour.
+Through consultation with other Faculty Societies, the Office seeks to act as a resource for all Arts and Science students for topics such as conflict resolution, equitable hiring and to continue to monitor and improve organizational behaviour.